-Uttarkashi Tunnel collapse: Survivors would need physical and mental rehabilitation, say doctors
+Uttarkashi tunnel collapse: Survivors would need physical and mental rehabilitation, say doctors

 "Further, the ambient conditions such as oxygen and carbon dioxide levels too could impact their physical health and prolonged exposure to cold underground temperatures could possibly cause hypothermia and make them fall unconscious," Agarwal told PTI.

-Hypothermia is a condition in which the body fails to regulate its temperature in response to external temperatures and thus, begins to lose heat faster than it's produced and therefore body temperatures plummet to subnormal levels.
+Hypothermia is a condition in which the body fails to regulate its temperature in response to external temperatures and begins to lose heat faster than it is produced.
+Therefore, body temperatures plummet to subnormal levels.

+"As all the workers are collectively breathing in a closed space, carbon dioxide levels can heighten, exacerbating breathing problems," said Dr Ajay Kaul, chairman, Cardiac Sciences, Fortis Hospital, Noida.

+"Lack of oxygen inside the tunnel can lead to asphyxia (suffocation) and that's a serious problem," Kaul said.

 Agarwal said the situation might worsen for the workers who have chronic health problems, such as diabetes or heart disease, even as the regular supply of food and water might sustain them physically and prevent dehydration.